PriyanSappal/tech264-terraform/README.md

 # Terraform

 ## What is Terraform?
-* Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
+* **Terraform** is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
 * It allows users to define and provision data center infrastructure using a high-level configuration language called **HashiCorp Configuration Language (HCL)**.
+Good balance and understandble from machines and humans.
-* Terraform manages infrastructure across a wide range of service providers such as AWS, Azure, GCP, VMware, and even on-premise environments.
+* **Terraform** manages infrastructure across a wide range of service providers such as AWS, Azure, GCP, VMware, and even on-premise environments.
+* **Terraform** is an orchestration tool (infrastructure provisioning tool - creates, deploys, manages and destroys the infrastructure).
+* Terraform see infrastructure as **immutable**.

 ### What is Terraform used for?
 * Terraform is used to automate the process of creating, updating, and versioning infrastructure.